Companion SDK & API reference

 Client methods

 connect(): Promise<HelloAck>- Opens the session and performs the handshake.
-Returns the granted scopes, negotiated modalities, a resume cursor, and (for representative sessions) the visitor-pairing state.
+Returns the granted scopes, negotiated modalities, a resume cursor, (for representative sessions) the visitor-pairing state, and pendingToolCalls (0.37.0) — the outstanding tool calls of a turn that paused before this handshake (empty array when none), so an embed reloaded mid-pause can complete the turn (see the replayPendingToolCalls option).

 start(): void / stop(): void- Open or close the inbound reply channel (SSE by default; stream: "websocket" is accepted but the server WS endpoint is not live yet, so it currently always falls back to SSE).
 Call start() once after connect().